On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: The Wasserstein Space and the Related Subdifferential Calculus

 \subsection{Tangent spaces at a measure}

-We survey here the definitions of various notions of tangent space at a measure, as described in \cite[Appendix]{AGS}, the definition of tangent bundle and their links.
-Thanks to this description, we can unify the notions of viscosity solution in the deterministic case and in the presence of idiosyncratic noise.
+We survey here the definitions of various notions of tangent space at a measure, as described in \cite[Appendix]{AGS}.
+Thanks to this description, we can unify the notions of viscosity solution in the first order case and in the semilinear case with idiosyncratic noise.

 \begin{defn} Let $\mu \in \mathcal{P}_2(\R^d)$.
 The \emph{(Monge) tangent space at $\mu$} is defined as the set

 where $L^2_\mu(\R^d)$ is the $L^2$ space of $\mu$-measurable $\R^d$-valued maps. \end{defn}